 Report on Investment Performance for the fiscal year ending June 30, 2017

-The market value of the LTIP as of June 30, 2017 was $2.3 billion.
+The market value of University of Rochester Long-Term Investment Pool (“LTIP”) as of June 30, 2017 was $2.3 billion.
 Performance for the year was 14.3%, net of all fees and expenses, compared with the benchmark return of 14.8%.
 Performance of the LTIP has exceeded the benchmark, net annualized, for three, five, and ten year periods.
 Ten year LTIP performance of 5.3% net annualized is 1.0% above the 4.3% annual return on the benchmark.
 While this result is below the expected 8% long-term return from the LTIP, outperformance versus the benchmark is significant.

 Asset Allocation and Performance